edgio-docs/edgio-docs/src/guides/v7/security/tls_certificates.md

     -   **Required:** Set this option to `Required` to require the client to provide a certificate issued by a certificate authority (CA) within your custom chain of trust.
     -   **Optional:** If you choose to make client certificates optional, then you must define how {{ PRODUCT }} will validate a certificate when provided by a client.
 Set this option to one of the following modes:
         -   **Optional:** The client certificate must be issued by a CA within your custom chain of trust.
-        -   **Optional without CA validation:** The client certificate must be valid.
+        -   **Optional without CA validation:** The client must provide a valid X.509 certificate that is either self-signed or signed by a CA.
-        -   **Permissive:** The client certificate will not be validated.
+        -   **Permissive:** By default, this mode instructs {{ PRODUCT }} to allow traffic regardless of whether the client provides a valid certificate.
+If provided, {{ PRODUCT }} will still process the client certificate.
+You may choose to send this metadata to the origin server.
 3. From the **Request Client Certificates for Hostnames** option, determine whether {{ PRODUCT }} will request a certificate for all requests or solely for specific hostnames.
     -   **All Requests:** Verify that this option is set to blank.
     -   **Specific Hostnames:** Select each desired hostname from this option.